MarcosBrum/health_insurance_cross_sell/README.md

 4. How many calls does the sales team need to make in order to reach 80\% of the interested customers?

+In order to answer these questions, the machine learning model (more information below) must inform the probability that each client will purchase the vehicle insurance, and the database must be sorted by this information.
+Having the clients with higher probabilities on top, the questions above will be addressed.

 ## 2 Business Results

 The answers to the above questions are:

-1. "age", "policy sales channel", "previously insured", "annual premium", "vintage", "vehicle hist", "gender".
+1. The most important features are: "age", "policy sales channel", "previously insured", "annual premium", "vintage", "vehicle hist", "gender".
 	- The feature "vehicle hist" was created in the analysis process.
 It mixes the informations contained in the variables "vehicle damage" and "previously insured".
 2. If the sales team is able to make 20.00 calls, it will reach 68.56\% of the interested customers.
 3. If the sales team is now able to make 40.000 calls, it will reach 99.2\% of the interested customers.